Home

 F

-FCFE: Free Cash Flow To Equity ratio is a valuation measure of how much cash can be paid to the shareholders of the company after all expenses, reinvestment and debt repayment.
+Free Cash Flow To Equity ratio (FCFE) is a valuation measure of how much cash can be paid to the shareholders of the company after all expenses, reinvestment and debt repayment.
 FCFE = Net Income - Net Capital Expenditure - Change in Net Working Capital + New Debt - Debt Repayment.
 This valuation method became popular as the dividend discount model became increasingly questionable.

-footsie: A slang term for the FTSE 100 stock index.
+Footsie: A slang term for the FTSE 100 stock index.
 The Footsie consists of 100 blue chip stocks that trade on the London Stock Exchange.

-forecast: A prediction of a future financial ratio or profit value.
+Forecast: A prediction of a future financial ratio or profit value.
 Usually made by stock market analysts.
 Some online brokers provide analyst forecasts of earnings per share and P/E ratios.

-fundamental analysis: A method of appraising operating companies that uses data in public accounting reports to stockholders, such as those filed by U.S. companies with the U.S. Securities and Exchange Commission, rather than market-generated data.
+Fundamental analysis: A method of appraising operating companies that uses data in public accounting reports to stockholders, such as those filed by U.S. companies with the U.S. Securities and Exchange Commission, rather than market-generated data.

 Back to Index